Lab41/mediumblog/batchnorm/readme.md

 Today, I’m busy, so I ask Ted to go get me a M&C burger.
 Since he knows what P (Y | X) is (or at least he thinks he does), I’m confident that although I know carrots are good for me, I won’t be eating them for lunch.
 Trouble is, Jane went to a different store today to pick up Mac ‘n Cheese & Carrot Burgers.
 Let’s call this set of burgers T, and the burgers in T look different than the original set of burgers S. Naturally Ted’s confused, even though he knows P (Y | X) = Ps(Y | X) = PT(Y | X).
 Why is he confused?
 Because Ps(X) ≠ PT(X): the source distribution is different than the target distribution.
 The ketchup is darker, the buns are lighter, and so on.
 In short, the feature space of T is drastically different than S, which was what was used in training.

 Why does this matter?
-A great little explanation is here, but the general idea is that we’re not actually learning P(Y | X), but rather, the model of $P(Y | X, \θ)$, where θ are the parameters of that model.
+A great little explanation is here, but the general idea is that we’re not actually learning P(Y | X), but rather, the model of $P(Y | X, \theta)$, where θ are the parameters of that model.
 And since often times it’s difficult to specify the right model for a phenomenon (for deep learning, we’re pretty sure it’s never the right model), the distribution of the input, i.e. P(X), is important.
 To correct for the shift, a fix could be to re-train with points in S by weighting by $$P_T(X) / P_s(X)$$, or the perceived true distribution.
 This is called importance sampling, which we won’t talk about today.

 ## Internal Covariate Shift